mastersaboffice/hrafn-annwn/README.md

 ### Current Release State

-The system already runs, and all claims in this repository come from actual operation.
+The implementation already runs, and all claims in this repository come from actual operation.
 The only pending work is abstracting the environment-specific layer so anyone can deploy it in their own infrastructure.
 Nothing else is outstanding.

 ---